Capture and Share the Stories that Matter Most in Your Life

 “I love that someone has leveraged the ubiquitous presence of smartphones and found a way to create an app to encourage family histories to be recorded on the fly!!” ~Professional Oral Historian, Liz Massey

 Want happy, resilient kids?
-Scientific research has proved that kids who know of their family narrative display a greater experience of happiness and resilience than kids who don’t.
-Record and share your family stories and help create a happier, healthier, more connected world.
+Scientific research has proved that children who know of their family’s narrative display a greater sense of happiness and resilience than children who don’t.
+Record and share your family stories to help create a happier, healthier, more connected world.

 Love Story Videos

-Surprise and delight the people in your life; a cherished gift that touches them now will last for generations.
+Surprise and delight the people in your life; a cherished gift that touches them now, and will last for generations.

 StoryCatcher for iPhone provides you with a simple tool to create sharable, mini-biographies; complete with titles, video footage capture, photos and screen text.
 You can record and save all that you, your family, your friends — or maybe even strangers — have to tell.